fkretlow/automaton/README.md

 The vector of states given to `make-fsm` must satisfy the following grammar
 ```
 states-vector:        [state+]
-state:                [state-key transition-list | state-function]
+state:                state-key | [state-key transition-list | state-function]
 transition-list       transition-on-event* default-transition?
 state-key:            keyword
 transition-on-event:  event transition
 default-transition:   transition
-state-function:       a function taking an event and returning a vector
+state-function:       a function taking an event and the current value and returning a state-key
-                      containing the elements of a transition as defined below
+                      or a vector containing the elements of a transition as defined below
 event:                anything except for a function or a collection of functions
 transition:           state-key actions?
 actions:              function | non-empty collection of functions